ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/kleidiai-on-android-with-mediapipe-and-xnnpack/1-x86-install-dependencies.md

 ## Test your setup

-Verify your setup by running a simple hello world example in MediaPipe:
+Verify your setup by running a simple "hello world" example in MediaPipe:

 ```bash
 export GLOG_logtostderr=1
 bazel run --define MEDIAPIPE_DISABLE_GPU=1 mediapipe/examples/desktop/hello_world:hello_world
 ```

-The bazel flag `MEDIAPIPE_DISABLE_GPU=1` disables the desktop GPU since it's not required.
+The bazel flag `MEDIAPIPE_DISABLE_GPU=1` disables the desktop GPU as it is not required.

-The output from this test run will be ```Hello World!``` printed ten times, like this:
+The output from this test run is ```Hello World!``` printed ten times, like this:

 ```output
 INFO: Build completed successfully, 371 total actions